 June 22, 2017 — BOEM / DOI published notice of the start of a public comment period with no deadline for a host of regulatory reform efforts, including a review of the offshore well control rule (and others in the entries above).
 Click here to submit comments on the regulatory reform notice.
 This comment period is indefinite.

-December 29, 2017 — The Bureau of Safety and Environmental Enforcement published a proposal to revise or rescind offshore drilling safety requirements issued on September 7, 2017.
+December 29, 2017 — The Bureau of Safety and Environmental Enforcement published a proposal to revise or rescind the offshore drilling safety requirements issued on September 7, 2017.
 The proposal takes aim at rules that were crafted to prevent disasters like the Deepwater Horizon explosion.
 In its proposal, BSEE said it “reassessed” the original provisions in the process of implementing them and “determined that some provisions could be revised to reduce or eliminate some of the concerns expressed by the operators.”

 January 4, 2018 — The Department of Interior proposed a 5-year leasing plan, opening most US coastal waters to oil and gas drilling.